 There are protocols and common phrases which are frequently used in several areas of society for missed phone calls.
 These phrases help to ease any worry that a person may be feeling after they were unable to contact you.

-If you missed a call, make sure to respond in a timely manner with a brief explanation why you couldn’t answer the phone and that you are sorry.
+If you missed a call, make sure to respond promptly with a brief explanation of why you couldn’t answer the phone and that you are sorry.
 After that, focus on the present and the initial reason for the call.

 Soothe Hurt Feelings

 When someone calls us, it’s usually because they have been thinking of us.
-This is true in both business and personal relationships.
+This is true in both personal and business relationships.
 If someone wants to purchase a new table and calls your furniture store, they’ve chosen you and expect that you will respond.
 Calling them back lets them know that you are interested in their business.

-When you miss someone’s call, it is important to let them know that you value them.
-This is usually done by including an apology for missing the call, in whatever you choose to say.
+When you miss a call, it is important to let them know that you value them.
+This is usually done by ensuring the other party that you regret missing the call, in whatever you choose to say.
 An apology acknowledges the delays that resulted from not being able to take their call immediately.
-It helps to soothe hurt feelings.
+It helps to soothe their feelings.

 In 2016, an article called An Exploration of the Structure of Effective Apologies identified an expression of regret as an important part of a successful apology.
-This is essential in business and that’s why most business people apologize after they miss someone’s call.
+This is essential in a business relationship and that’s why most business people beg pardon after they miss someone’s call.
 However, this is also important in your personal life.

-Research done by Kinga Kaleta et al showed that an apology has an effect on emotional and decisional forgiveness.
+Research done by Kinga Kaleta et al showed that a foremost apology affects emotional and decisional forgiveness.
 If someone’s feelings were hurt because you weren’t there to talk to them when they needed a listening ear or they had an emergency and you weren’t available to help them, simply saying I am sorry, can help to address their hurt.

-Apologizing when you miss someone’s call gives them a reason to forgive.
-The following are examples of things that you can say when you miss someone’s call:
+Apologizing when you miss a call gives them a reason to forgive.
+The following are examples of things that you can say after missed calls:

 “I’m sorry that I missed your call.”